nahsiloh/Jumpstart-Notes/Day 28_Mongoose & testing.md

 }
 ```

-- Express allows to use `app.get("env")` but some other APIs may not support this, thus will need to set using `process.env.NODE_ENV`
+- Express allows to use `app.get("env")` but some other APIs may not support this, thus will need to set using `process.env.NODE_ENV` (only exists in the node environment)